Neonatal NP Programs

 Here are four featured online and hybrid NNP programs:

-In addition to the online NNP programs, here are four featured schools for this subspecialty:
+In addition to the online NNP programs, here are five featured schools for this subspecialty:

-Emory University of Atlanta provides a master of science in nursing (MSN) program for aspiring NNPs, the only program of its kind in the state of Georgia.
-With advanced training for neonatal NP professionals in primary, acute, and critical care, Emory prepares its students with rigorous coursework (campus-based, hybrid, and online) and more than 700 hours of supervised clinical practicums.
-Finally, 82 percent of responding MSN graduates at Emory (2013-14) reported finding work immediately after completing the program in a post-program survey.
+- Emory University of Atlanta provides a master of science in nursing (MSN) program for aspiring NNPs, the only program of its kind in the state of Georgia.
+With advanced training for NNPs in primary, acute, and critical care, Emory prepares its students with rigorous coursework (campus-based, hybrid, and online) and more than 700 hours of supervised clinical practicums.
+In a post-program survey, 52 percent of MSN graduates at Emory (2016-17) reported finding work immediately after completing the program.

-The University of Indianapolis offers a NNP master’s program, a partnership between Indiana University’s School of Medicine and IU’s Riley Hospital for Children.
-It’s the only program of its kind in the state, with 690 required clinical hours and courses taught by experienced physicians.
-The core courses such as neonatal advanced pathophysiology, issues & policies in healthcare, and nursing research design & methodology are offered in online formats, although clinical courses are predominantly taught in a face-to-face format.
+- The University of Indianapolis offers a NNP master’s program, a partnership between Indiana University’s School of Medicine and IU’s Riley Hospital for Children.
+It is the only program of its kind in the state, with 690 required clinical hours and courses taught by experienced physicians.
+The core courses such as neonatal advanced pathophysiology, issues & policies in healthcare, and nursing research design & methodology are offered in online formats, although clinical courses are predominantly taught on-site.

 Finally, the National Association of Neonatal Nurses (NANN)—the group responsible for establishing “National Neonatal Nurses Day” on September 15—has a continually updated list of NNP programs available for prospective students in this growing subfield of nursing practice.